onehundredfeet/hmecs/README.md

 }

+// Can use vanilla abstracts to create a new component type abstract AbstractComponent(MediumComponent) from MediumComponent to MediumComponent {

+}

+// Abstracts allow adding multiple components of the same underlying type to an entity
+// When using abstracts, be careful not to assume the underlaying type when adding
+@:forward
+abstract Name(String) from String to String {
+  public function new(name:String) this = name;
+}

+// 0 is assumed to mean 'empty' with Int abstracts.
+This may mean that with some cases it is not possible to use this approach. abstract IDComponent(Int) from Int to Int {

+}

 @:storage(FAST) // Sepcifies the flavour of storage to use.
 FAST is the default.
+Uses more memory (Array Storage)
 #if !macro @:build(ecs.core.macro.PoolBuilder.arrayPool()) #end // Implicitly adds rent & retire
 //@:no_autoretire  // turns off automatically using the attached pool.
 Unless this is added, the ECS will automatically return the object to the pool on being removed from the entity class SmallComponent {
+    var value = 0;

-    function new() {
+    function new(v : Int) {
+      value = v;
     }

-    @:pool_factory  // overrides the default 'new'
-    static function factory() : SmallComponent{
+    @:pool_factory  // optional: overrides the default 'new', not necessary if you provide a parameterless constructor static function factory() : SmallComponent{
-      return new SmallComponent();  // Example - This is identical to the generated default factory }
+      return new SmallComponent(5);
+    }

-    @:pool_retire  // callback when retiring
+    @:pool_retire  // optional: callback when retiring
     function onRetire() {

     }

-    @:pool_retire  // callback when retiring
+    @:pool_retire  // optional: callback when retiring
     function onRetireE(e : Entity) {

     }